BioinformaticsLabAtMUN/sRNACharP/README.md

 ```
 Nextflow can be installed on any POSIX system (UNIX-like system such as Linux, OS X) with Java 7 or 8.

-## Requisites
+## Other software

-The pipeline  requires several pieces of software.
-There are two ways to install all of the software packages required for this pipeline - natively, or by using [Docker](https://www.docker.com/) (recommended).
+sRNACharP  requires several pieces of software.
+There are two ways to install all of the software packages required: natively, or by using [Docker](https://www.docker.com/) (recommended).

 ## Docker
 This is certainly the easier (and more reproducible) method.
 In order to run the pipeline with Docker, you need to install [Docker](https://www.docker.com/) 18.03 (or higher).
-See the included [Dockerfile](Dockerfile) for the configuration details of the Docker image we have built.  sRNACharP is configured to run using the [Docker](https://www.docker.com/) container engine by default (see [Nextflow config file](nextflow.config)).
+See the included [Dockerfile](Dockerfile) for the configuration details of the Docker image we have built.
+Note that this Dockerfile is only included for information only as we have already generated the Docker image.
 To pull the docker image:

 ```
 docker pull penacastillolab/srnacharp@sha256:c2a07f176d7cfe8cea3530bd76da05b30b182cdfe4d4b878f7d90e81f2d6a5f3
 ```

 ## Natively

 The pipeline can also be used without Docker by installing the following software components on your system: